Leucadendron Plants, Species and Cultivars – Growing conditions and Care

 These plants require little care once established, check the soil ph as they tend to prefer a slightly acidic soil.
 Prune in late winter to early spring to keep in shape by removing spent flower heads, try not to cut back into old wood that has no growth, and generally give them a little tidy up.

 Leucadendron enjoy well-drained soil so mound the soil up before planting.
-Occasional pruning will prevent the plant becoming straggly.
-Mulch plants to prevent weeds as Leucadendrons do not tolerate soil disturbance.
+Pruning will prevent the plant becoming straggly.
+Mulch plants to prevent weeds as they are a plant that does not tolerate soil disturbance.

 Leucadendrons such as Safari Sunset provide excellent cut foliage and are a marvellous backdrop for perennials and native grasses while Leucadendron ‘Devil’s Blush’ can be used as a low hedging plant.
 Leucadendron enjoy full sun and plenty of air movement.